 While the number of sawfish and river sharks that are injured or die as a result of being caught as bycatch has been estimated for some of the fisheries that interact with these species, sufficient data are not available for all fisheries impacting on Australian stocks.
 Post release survivorship also remains a largely unknown factor in understanding the full impact of fisheries interactions on sawfish and river sharks.
-If handled correctly, sawfish species have a good chance of post-release survival from fishing gear.
+Handling sawfish and river sharks correctly (see Kyne & Pillans, 2014) improves the chance of post-release survival from fishing gear.
 River shark species, however, are thought more likely to suffer mortality from capture.
-It should also be noted that there is better bycatch information for sawfish species then there is for river shark species.
+It should also be noted that there is better bycatch information for sawfish species than there is for river shark species.
 This is probably because sawfish species are more obvious due to their rostra while river shark species are easily misidentified due to their similarities with other whaler species (AFMA, 2009), and because river shark species are restricted to a few geographic locations and less frequently encountered.